samherreid/samherreid.github.io/content/publication/thermal_featured.md

 +++

+A [5 post series](https://www.instagram.com/p/CW9SAC-llbg/) on my Instagram gives a summary of this paper in accessable language and tells the story about what it took to personally finance it.

 [Below] Oblique image of Canwell Glacier from the same helicopter flight used to capture the (straight downward-looking) images above (July 29th, 2016 11:00 AM local Alaska time).
 <img src="canObli.jpg" width="2000" height="2000" />